-In total, Sika generated around 62,000 tons of waste (previous year: 56,000 tons), which accounts for around 1.8% of total ton sold (revised value previous year: 1.8%).
+In total, Sika generated around 70,000 tons of waste (previous year: 62,000 tons), which accounts for around 1.7 % of total ton sold (revised value previous year: 1.6 %).

-Three quarters of the waste are non-hazardous.
+Three quarters of the waste is non-hazardous.
 The category of reuse describes waste which finds a secondary use at lower value.
 Sika manages the disposal of waste through management systems according to ISO 14001, which regulate the flow of materials and local documentation locally and are in place at all production sites.